RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/info.md

 ### Returns

-Returns a list of configurable settings for the cluster.
+Returns the current configuration for the cluster.

 ### Example